demetrixbio/FSharp.Data.Npgsql/README.md

         cmd.Execute() |> Option.flatten

-    //Binary copy operation expects all columns including auto-generated and having defaults to be populated. actors.AddRow(actor_id, first_name = "Tom", last_name = "Hanks", last_update = Some DateTime.Now)
+    //Binary copy operation expects all columns including auto-generated and having defaults to be populated.
+    //Therefore we must provide values for actor_id and last_update columns which are optional for plain Update method. actors.AddRow(actor_id, first_name = "Tom", last_name = "Hanks", last_update = Some DateTime.Now)

     actors.BinaryImport(conn)

     use cmd =